 The Bank of Amsterdam's role in bank settlement also opened the opportunity to act as lender of last resort.
 When a major merchant bank failed in 1763, the acceptance credit market convulsed.
 Suddenly, banks could not sell new bills to finance bills due, so banks rushed coin to the Bank of Amsterdam to get the liquidity they needed.
-The Bank of Amsterdam even created a new liquidity facility that helped a couple of especially troubled banks.
+The Bank of Amsterdam to get the liquidity they needed.

+sterdam even created a new liquidity facility that helped a couple of especially troubled banks.
 In all, the Bank of Amsterdam succeeded in saving Amsterdam's merchant banks, but it could not assist the international customers of those banks.
 In other words, the financial system that settled in Amsterdam extended well beyond Holland, and this mismatch limited the Bank of Amsterdam's ability to as lender of last resort.